San Francisco police used rape kit DNA to arrest victim, DA says - NewsBreak

 Boudin said he has learned the police crime lab has tried to identify suspects through a database that includes DNA profiles from sex-assault victims.
 He said a woman was arrested recently for a property crime based on her years-old rape kit DNA.

-Boudin said the practice could be unconstitutional and it could dissuade sex-assault victims from reporting crimes.Army vet reunited with mom on Valentine’s Day after 10-year deportation
+Boudin said the practice could be unconstitutional and it could dissuade sex-assault victims from reporting crimes.Columbus toddler’s death ruled a homicide

 Police Chief Bill Scott said he’s ordered an investigation and plans to end the practice if the allegations are true.